 OKAMI | Display Font

-OKAMI is a modern font inspired by contemporary Japanese style, jaunty commercials and is most suited as a decorative display font.
+OKAMI is a modern font inspired by contemporary style, jaunty commercials and is most suited as a decorative display font.
 It has an uppercase display featuring a regular & outlined font with over 100 different glyph styles, isn’t it great?
 Adjust its size, play around with the additional elements, and you’ve got yourself one radiant font!

 Frequently Asked Questions